 For more information, see Section 6.15.21, “The ndbinfo error_messages Table”, and Section 5.17, “ndb_perror — Obtain NDB Error Message Information”.

 SPJ improvements.
 When executing a scan as a pushed join (that is, the root of the query is a scan), the

 DBSPJinstance on the same node as the fragment to be scanned.
 Formerly, one such request was sent for each of the node's fragments.
 As the number of

 DBSPJinstances is normally set less than the number of LDM instances, this means that all SPJ instances were involved in the execution of a single query, and, in fact, some SPJ instances could (and did) receive multiple requests from the same query.
-In NDB 7.6.4, it becomes possible for a single SPJ request to handle a set of root fragments to be scanned, so that only a single SPJ request (
+NDB 7.6 makes it possible for a single SPJ request to handle a set of root fragments to be scanned, so that only a single SPJ request (

 SCAN_FRAGREQ) needs to be sent to any given SPJ instance (